skysqlinc/skysql-docs/docs/Data loading, Migration/Replicating data from external DB.md

 ```

 # From a MariaDB Database

-When replicating from another MariaDB DB you can directly use GTID based replication.
-The first two steps are different than MySQL.
+When replicating from another MariaDB database, you can use GTID based replication.
+The first two steps are different from MySQL.

 ## 1) Obtain GTID Position

 **On the external primary server**, obtain the GTID position from which to start replication.

-When you want to start replication from the most recent transaction, the current GTID position can be obtained by querying the value of the `[gtid_current_pos](https://mariadb.com/docs/skysql-previous-release/ref/mdb/system-variables/gtid_current_pos/)` system variable with the `[SHOW GLOBAL VARIABLES](https://mariadb.com/docs/skysql-previous-release/ref/mdb/sql-statements/SHOW_VARIABLES/)` statement:
+When you want to start replication from the most recent transaction, the current GTID position can be obtained by querying the value of the [`gtid_current_pos`](https://mariadb.com/docs/skysql-previous-release/ref/mdb/system-variables/gtid_current_pos/) system variable with the [`SHOW GLOBAL VARIABLES`](https://mariadb.com/docs/skysql-previous-release/ref/mdb/sql-statements/SHOW_VARIABLES/) statement:

 **`SHOW** **GLOBAL** VARIABLES   **LIKE** 'gtid_current_pos'**;**`